apache/beam/website/src/documentation/transforms/python/element-wise/pardo.md

 starts and finishes with `start_bundle` and `finish_bundle`.

 * [`DoFn.setup()`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.core.html#apache_beam.transforms.core.DoFn.setup):
-  Called *once per worker* when the worker is starting to run.
+  Called *once per `DoFn` instance* when the `DoFn` instance is initialized.
+  `setup` need not to be cached, so it could be called more than once per worker.
   This is a good place to connect to database instances, open network connections or other resources.

 * [`DoFn.start_bundle()`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.core.html#apache_beam.transforms.core.DoFn.start_bundle):